withastro/astro/packages/integrations/vercel/README.md

   export default function middleware(request) {
     const url = new URL(request.url);
-    //you can here get ip location or cookie if (url.pathname === "/admin") {
+    // You can retrieve IP location or cookies here. if (url.pathname === "/admin") {
       url.pathname = "/"
     }